Today's Articles

 Elgin Gay Baylor was born in Washington, D.C., the son of Uzziel (Lewis) and John Wesley Baylor.
 He began playing basketball when he was 14.
 Although he grew up near a D.C. city recreation center, Blacks were banned from using the facilities, and Baylor had limited access to basketball courts growing up.
 He had two basketball-playing brothers, Sal and Kermit.

 After time at Southwest Boys Club and Brown Jr. High, Baylor was a three-time All-City player in high school.
 He played his first two years of high school basketball at Phelps Vocational High School in the 1951 and 1952 seasons.
 Public schools in Washington, D.C., were segregated at the time, so he only played against other Black high school teams.
-There he set his first area-scoring record of 44 points versus Cardozo H.S.
+He set his first area-scoring record of 44 points there versus Cardozo H.S.

 He did not perform well academically and dropped out of school (1952–53) to work in a furniture store and play basketball in the local recreational leagues.
 Baylor reappeared for the 1954 season as a senior playing for the recently opened all-Black Spingarn High School.
 The 6 ft 5 inch senior was named first-team Washington All-Metropolitan and was the first Black player named to that team.
-He also won the SSA's Livingstone Trophy as the area's best basketball player in 1954.
+He also won the SSA's Livingstone Trophy as the area's best basketball player 1954.
 He finished with a 36.1 average for his eight Inter-high Division II league games.

 An inadequate scholastic record kept Baylor out of college until a friend arranged a scholarship at the College of Idaho, where he was expected to play basketball and football.
 After one season of playing basketball, in which he averaged 31.3 points per game, the school dismissed the head basketball coach and restricted the scholarships.
-A Seattle car dealer interested Baylor in Seattle University, and Baylor sat out a year to play for Westside Ford, an AAU team in Seattle, while establishing eligibility at Seattle.
+A Seattle car dealer interested Baylor in Seattle University, and Baylor sat out a year to play for Westside Ford, an AAU team in Seattle while establishing eligibility at Seattle.
 Baylor averaged 32.5 points per game and led Seattle University to the NCAA championship game, their only trip to the Final Four, falling to the University of Kentucky.

 The Minneapolis Lakers used the No. 1 overall pick in the 1958 NBA draft to select Baylor, then convinced him to skip his senior year at SU and instead join the pro ranks.
 The year before Baylor's arrival, the Lakers finished 19–53 with a slow, bulky, and aging squad.
 Baylor, whom the Lakers signed to play for $20,000 per year (equivalent to $180,000 in 2019), was the franchise's last shot at survival.
 According to Minneapolis Lakers owner Bob Short in a 1971 interview with the Los Angeles Times: "If he had turned me down then, I would have been out of business.
 The club would have gone bankrupt."